A smiling woman leans out of the car passenger window on a sunny day.

 If you want to earn rewards for gas with a low credit score, a secured card from a credit card issuer may not be your only option.
 Some retailers also offer gas cards.

-Unlike a gas rewards credit card, you can typically only use a retailer’s gas card and claim your rewards or discount at the gas station that issued it.
+Unlike a gas rewards credit card, you can typically only use a retailer’s gas credit card and claim your rewards or discount at the gas station that issued it.
 Instead of earning cash back rewards, you often earn discounts on gas as you fill your tank.
 For example, you might earn a few cents per gallon.
 While those rewards don’t have the same flexibility as cash back, they could still help you save on gas costs.

 Compare benefits and drawbacks of each gas card before making your final decision

-Each individual has unique financial and credit card needs.
+Everyone has unique financial and credit card needs.
 Even if your credit score limits your options, you should still take some time to identify the best fit.
 The following factors could help you make a decision:

 Consider the credit card rewards that best fit your budget and routine.
 Does a credit card reward different types of purchases or only gas?
 Will rewards outweigh interest and fees?